SwingDiversity University

 Goal: Training community members to teach beginner and intermediate group classes at local dances and national events.

-Lecture Phase: Trainees will participate in lectures and discussions with the faculty via Zoom every week or every other week for 5 months (approximately 12 sessions of 2 hours each).
+Lecture Phase: Trainees will participate in lectures and discussions with the faculty via Zoom every week or every other week for 5 months (~12 sessions of 2 hours each).

-Practicum Phase: Trainees will teach group classes of varying levels – typically newcomer or beginner – at events across the country.
+Practicum Phase: Trainees will assist or teach group classes of varying levels – typically newcomer or beginner level.

 Faculty